SerhiiKarasov/readings/typescript_quickly/README.md

 const isPerson = (object: any): object is Person => !!object && "address" in object; // better as checks if object is truthy
 ```
+# 3. Object-oriented programming with classes and interfaces.
-#  3.1  Working with classes
+##  3.1  Working with classes
 * inheritance
 ```typescript
 class Person {